GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     using GMT_Get_Row_ By default the rows will be automatically processed in order.
 To completely specify which row to be read, use ``GMT_GRID_ROW_BY_ROW_MANUAL`` instead.
+    Finally, as an option you may add GMT_GRID_XY to the mode and we also allocate the *x* and *y* coordinate vectors for the grid or image.

 **PostScript**
     ``mode`` is currently not used.